 Boulder is working to become a zero waste community, where we reduce the waste we create and then reuse, recycle and compost most of what we throw away.
 Our goal is to generate new materials from 85 percent of our waste by 2025 rather than send that waste to the landfill.
-Today, we generate new materials from 34 percent of our waste.
+As of 2018, we generate new materials from 51 percent of our waste.

 The Universal Zero Waste Ordinance is just one of many zero waste efforts contributing to Boulder’s zero waste future.

 The City Manager's Rules include details about the implementation of universal zero waste requirements and how to comply with the Universal Zero Waste Ordinance.

 On June 16, 2015, City Council adopted new universal zero waste requirements (Boulder Revised Code Title 6, Chapter 3 and Title 6, Chapter 12) that seek to expand recycling and composting to all Boulder residents, employees and visitors by requiring the following: